AyalaStonic/Note-taker/README.md

-Run `npm install` to install all dependencies.
-To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3000` in your preferred browswer.
-The Note Taker app is [live on Heroku](https://leocrydis-note-taker.herokuapp.com/) for you to use as well.
+Run `npm install` to install it.
+To use the application locally, run `node server.js` in your Terminal, and then open `http://localhost:3000` in your preferred browswer.